n3tw4lk3r/ClientServersChat/README.md

 ## Structure

-- `Client/` - connects to the processing server and sends messages
+- `Client/` - connects to ProcessingServer and sends messages
-- `ProcessingServer/` - receives messages, processes them (removes duplicates) and sends them to the display server
+- `ProcessingServer/` - receives messages, processes them (removes duplicates) and sends them to DisplayServer
 - `DisplayServer/` - displays processed messages

 DisplayServer's port (6000) and ProcessingServer's port (5000) are hardcoded.
 You have to specify ProcessingServer's ip and Client's port using command line arguments when running each Client.